maria-sap/lc-house-alarm/README.md

 - microbit was programmed to react to magnetic changes which alerted a python program
 - python program accessed the database and updated the alarm activity
 - database contacted and updated the website

+File descriptions:
+serial_reader.py :
+- python program that communicated with the Microbit
+- if the 'alarm' was triggered, Python accesses and updated the Firebase database information on alarm status